reborg/parallel/README.md

 ## parallel

 `parallel` is a library of parallel-enabled (not distributed) Clojure functions.
 Some are designed to emulate existing functions in the standard library, sometimes as drop-in replacement, sometimes with a very different semantic.

-If you see a function listed below in your project or if you use transducers, chances are you can speed-up your application using the version provided here.
+If you see a function listed below in your project or if you use transducers, chances are you can speed-up your application using parallel.
+As with any library claiming to speed-up your code, there are too many variables influencing performances that cannot be tested in isolation: **please keep a benchmarking tool ready and measure each of the changes**.

 The library also provides additional transducers (not necessarily for parallel use) and supporting utilities.

-**Status:** project is public but not yet on Clojars.
-The functions already available have been tested and benchmarked and I consider them ready for use.
-Please report any issue or ideas for new parallel functions, I'm happy to help.
+The functions already available have been tested and benchmarked and I consider them ready to use.
+Please report any issue or ideas for improvements, I'll be happy to help.

-#### Content

-Ready:
+Current:

 | Name                                    | Description
 |-----------------------------------------| ---------------------------------------------------